jamin9902/cs1060/classwork/tetris/README.md

 - **New Game** - Start a fresh game
 - **Pause/Play** - Toggle game pause

-### Algorithm Assistant
+## Algorithm Assistant

 The game includes a piece placement algorithm that can help you during gameplay.
 Press the 'A' key to let the algorithm decide the optimal position for your current piece.

-You can also hold down the 'A' key to watch the algorithm play moves in rapid succession, effectively letting it play the game automatically.
-The algorithm:
+Alternatively, you can hold down the 'A' key to watch the algorithm play moves in rapid succession, effectively letting it play the game automatically.

+In deciding the optimal move, the algorithm:

 - Evaluates multiple possible positions and rotations
 - Considers factors like: